 Access to information

-The transparency directive requires each EU country to establish a storage mechanism to ensure the public can access the information disclosed by listed companies.
-However, access to such information on a pan-European basis is currently complicated and involves using different national databases which are not sufficiently interconnected.
+The transparency directive requires each EU country to establish a storage mechanism (officially appointed mechanism, OAM) to ensure the public can access the information disclosed by listed companies.
+However, access to such information on a pan-European basis is currently complicated and involves using different national databases that are not sufficiently interconnected.

 In 2007 the Commission adopted a recommendation to encourage EU countries to take steps to effectively interconnect their storage mechanisms.

-Then, under the revised transparency directive, it was decided to develop a central European electronic access point (EEAP) providing access to the different storage mechanisms.
+The revised transparency directive requires the creation of a central European electronic access point (EEAP) providing access to the different storage mechanisms.
 The European Securities and Markets Authority (ESMA) is now developing this central access point and will be responsible for its operation.

 ESMA is also developing a harmonised electronic format for reporting.
 The format for annual financial reports will be mandatory as from 1 January 2020.
 It will make reporting easier and facilitate accessibility, analysis and comparability of reports.